SebastianZug/PythonExample/README.md

 # PythonExample

 This Program reads a text from a file and prints the language the file is written in and it's probability.
+Added to that, it prints the amount of lines, sentences and words the file includes.

 ## Documentation

 Python Interpreter: 3.10 or higher
 Required Packages:

 - `pip`
 - `pipenv`
 - `langdetect`

 ## Functionality

-Usage:
+### Usage

 - Windows/Linux:
     1. install `pipenv`:
         - `pip install pipenv`